OUR COMMITMENT TO YOU

 Some web browsers (including Safari, Internet Explorer, Firefox and Chrome) have a “Do Not Track” (“DNT”) feature that tells a website that a user does not want to have his or her online activity tracked.
 If a website that responds to a DNT signal receives a DNT signal, the browser can block that website from collecting certain information about the browser’s user.
 Not all browsers offer a DNT option and DNT signals are not yet uniform.
 For this reason, many businesses, including Plenty of Fish, do not currently respond to DNT signals.

 The main reason we use your information is to deliver and improve our services.
-Additionally, we use your information to help keep you safe, and to provide you with advertising that may be of interest to you.
+Additionally, we use your information to help keep you and our community safe, and to provide you with advertising that may be of interest to you.
 Read on for a more detailed explanation of the various reasons for which we use your information, together with practical examples.

 A. To administer your account and provide our services to you